Economic development efforts move forward as county funding tightens

 “My board and I are excited that we can move forward on our lofty goals for the year,” said CMEDP Executive Director Michelle Balleck.

-The commissioners voted Tuesday not to fund a $7,500 request from a four-entity partnership: CMEDP, the Craig Chamber of Commerce, Colorado Northwestern Community College and the Colorado Workforce Center.
+The commissioners voted Tuesday not to fund a $7,500 request from the Small Business Alliance, however — a partnership including CMEDP, the Craig Chamber of Commerce, Colorado Northwestern Community College and the Colorado Workforce Center.

-The funds would’ve helped fund the Business Opportunity Toolkit — a data-heavy market and supply-chain analysis — as well as provide matching funds for two grants for which the partnership alliance is applying.
-The city hasn’t yet voted on the same $7,500 request.
+The funds would’ve helped fund the Business Opportunity Toolkit — a data-heavy market and supply-chain analysis — as well as provide matching funds for two grants for which the Alliance is applying.
+The City hasn’t yet voted on the same $7,500 request.

 “This is one of those projects that’s going to have a direct return on investment,” Balleck said at the meeting.